-- 1 4 (6-ounce) fillets of salmon, 1-inch thick preferably wild, skin on if desired
+- 4 6-ounce fillets of salmon, 1-inch thick preferably wild, skin on if desired

-3. While the salmon is cooking, in a small container combine the olive oil, orange juice, lemon juice, tarragon, shallots, Dijon mustard and salt and pepper.
-Add the olive oil, orange juice, and vinegar and shake to combine.
+- While the salmon is cooking, in a small container combine the olive oil, orange juice, lemon juice, tarragon, shallots, Dijon mustard and salt and pepper.
+Shake to blend well.

 - Transfer the fish to a serving platter or individual plates.
 Shake the vinaigrette to remix, then pour it over the fish.
 Serve hot or warm.